-Using Fiverr is another alternative way making money writing online.
+Using Fiverr is another alternative way of making money writing online.
 In this case, clients will find you!
 You can post your services on the website, and write however much you feel comfortable for $5.
 Most gigs nowadays allow for a variety of packages that go beyond the basic five dollar order.
-So you could write a 300 word article for $5, then offer a 200 words more for another $5.
+So you could write a 300-word article for $5, then offer 200 words more for another $5.

-If you need instant payment for your writing, then starting an affiliate blog isn't for you.
-If you want to be paid per word or per article, then this is also a strategy you don't need to look into.
+If you need the instant payment for your writing, then starting an affiliate blog isn’t for you.
+If you want to be paid per word or per article, then this is also a strategy that won’t fit well.
 But if you want to create passive income with a long term strategy in mind, then starting an affiliate blog is the best way to make use of your writing skills.